pmilano1/kindred/README.md

 | `GOOGLE_CLIENT_SECRET` | Google OAuth client secret |
 | `AUTH_TRUST_HOST` | Set to `true` for proxied environments |

+## Data Management

+> 📝 **Note:** Kindred currently manages genealogy records through the GraphQL API.
+This is great for bulk imports, scripting, and integration with other tools.
+A full-featured UI for adding and editing people, families, and events is on the roadmap—stay tuned!

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for development workflow and guidelines.